libvirt/libvirt-rust/README.md

   listen_addr="127.0.0.1"
 ```

-and then start libvirtd with the --listen flag (this can
+and starting libvirtd with the --listen flag (this can
 be set in /etc/sysconfig/libvirtd to make it persistent).

 Then create a sasl user